• About Us

 Is the completed property intended for rental or for personal use?
 Often the answer can be both, which is when things can get messy.

 You could call it a rental investment disaster story.
-On the other hand, the apartment is now worth four times what we paid for it.
+On the other hand, the apartment is now worth five times what we paid for it.
 It generates no rental cash flow, but we use the property for family vacations at least once a year.
 I’m happy with the situation; Lief less so.
-It’s perhaps our best example of what we’ve come to refer to as “The Spousal Effect.”
-Lief’s spreadsheeted rental projections were out the window when I took charge of the project.
-What short-term tourist rental renovation budget includes custom cabinetry and leather Chesterfield sofas?

 #3: A renovation adventure is one of the best ways we’ve found to engage with the local community.